maytsai/Social-Engagement-Analytics-Pipeline/README.md

 # Reddit-Data-Engineering-Project

-As active internet users, we constantly interact with online content, and in sectors like retail, marketing, and promotional analytics, staying attuned to customer feedback, opinions, and emerging interests is vital.
-Reddit—one of the largest and most dynamic online communities—offers a goldmine of consumer insights.
-For consumer packaged goods (CPG) brands and retailers, monitoring Reddit discussions can surface real-time signals, uncover emerging trends, and provide unfiltered feedback that informs strategic, data-driven decision-making.
+As active internet users, we constantly interact with online content, and in sectors like retail, marketing, and promotional strategy, staying attuned to customer feedback, opinions, and emerging interests is essential.
+Reddit—one of the largest and most dynamic online communities—serves as a powerful source of consumer insights.
+For consumer packaged goods (CPG) brands and retailers, monitoring Reddit discussions can uncover real-time signals, surface trending topics, and provide authentic, unfiltered feedback that supports informed, data-driven decision-making.

-In addition to traditional analytics, this project also explores the use of Reddit data in downstream applications such as Discord bot integration.
-By leveraging Reddit’s API, the pipeline fetches, processes, and stores data for features like subreddit monitoring, sentiment analysis, keyword alerts, and content aggregation.
-These capabilities enable real-time use cases—such as surfacing top posts, tracking community sentiment, or highlighting trending discussions within Discord—making Reddit data more accessible, interactive, and actionable for various user communities.
+This project also demonstrates how Reddit data can be extended into downstream applications such as Discord bot integration.
+By leveraging Reddit’s API, the data pipeline fetches, processes, and stores post metadata for features like subreddit monitoring, sentiment analysis, keyword alerts, and content aggregation.
+These capabilities support real-time use cases—such as surfacing top posts, tracking community sentiment, or highlighting trending discussions within Discord—making Reddit data more accessible, interactive, and actionable across various platforms and user communities.

 # Table of Contents
 1. [Overview](#overview)